Phantas0s/mouseless-dev/content/posts/many_clis.md

 description = "The basics of sed: how to delete precise lines and many ways to substitute whatever content you want using the command-line."
 +++

-Today is the first day for THE challenge.
+⏰ It's CLI time.

-In May, I'll give you a CLI each day.
+In May, I'll give you a GNU command-line tool each day.
 I'll try to make it neat for every living soul.
 I like hard mode, even when I lose.

 Help me carving history with some shell madness.
 Gimme your tricks for each CLI to spread love in the Universe. 💕🧵

-## Alias - 2021-05-01
+## alias

 $> alias [name]="[command]"